 On the other hand, some children grow up to decide the best way to feel safe and get their needs met is to exercise power over others.
 This also presents problems since it breeds fear and resentment and makes our partner withdraw or behave in passive-aggressive ways.

 Lack of Assertiveness

 Many codependents have never learned to be assertive or how to problem-solve.
-They may act willfully in decision-making or order to assert themselves with other people.
-Having had a controlling parent, they may rebel or be stubborn, passive-aggressive, or authoritarian themselves.
+They may act willfully in decision-making in order to assert themselves with other people.
+Having had a controlling parent, they may rebel or be stubborn, passive-aggressive, or authoritarian.
 All these behaviors are counter-productive in getting our needs met.

 They’re unable to know and assert their wants and needs or make decisions, often even for themselves.
 They relinquish control over themselves and often defer to others or don’t act at all.
 Assertiveness is empowering, but requires a foundation of autonomy and self-esteem, both difficult for codependents.
 However, assertiveness can be learned, and doing so builds self-esteem.